Moving towards resilience

 MOVING TOWARDS RESILIENCE: JOINT CREATION THROUGH MUSIC AND MOVEMENT FOR LOCAL, REFUGEE AND IMMIGRANT CHILDREN

-Promotors: Luc Nijs & Peter Van Petegem (UA)
+Promotors: Luc Nijs, Bob Selderslaghs (KCA) & Peter Van Petegem (UA)

 (Image Design: Maro Kakouri)

 In an era of constant change and threats from political conflicts, viruses and climate change, humanity is challenged in numerous ways.
 Children are among the most seriously impacted from these adverse conditions, due to their youthfulness and lack of social power.
 Many seek refuge or migrate to European countries, hoping for a better future.
 Yet, often their struggle continues, facing difficulties at school, within peer community and their broader social circle.
 Music has proven to act as a powerful tool to stimulate empowerment, and social bonding.

 The aim of this PhD research is to grow as an artist-educator through the development of research-based practices that use the “power of music” to have a meaningful social impact.
 The starting point is the idea that the integration of joint music making moving together, can help to build resilience.
 The focus lies on the role of bodily movement in music education for heterogenous groups of local, newly arrived immigrant and refugee children.
 The driving questions are: